domsson/nuru/README.md

 # nuru

-nuru is a file format specification for terminal drawings using Unicode characters and, optionally, 4 or 8 bit colors via ANSI escape sequences.
+nuru is a file format specification for terminal drawings using Unicode characters and, optionally, colors via ANSI escape sequences or RGB.

-nuru uses to files, an image file and an (optional) glyph palette file.
+nuru uses two files, an image file and an (optional) glyph palette file.

 This repository contains the file format descriptions and a header-only C file providing data structures and functions for handling nuru files.